wevm/viem/site/op-stack/actions/buildDepositTransaction.md

 head:
   - - meta
     - property: og:title
-      content: prepareDepositTransaction
+      content: buildDepositTransaction
   - - meta
     - name: description
-      content: Prepares parameters for a deposit transaction to be initiated on an L1 and executed on the L2.
+      content: Builds & prepares parameters for a deposit transaction to be initiated on an L1 and executed on the L2.
   - - meta
     - property: og:description
-      content: Prepares parameters for a deposit transaction to be initiated on an L1 and executed on the L2.
+      content: Builds & prepares parameters for a deposit transaction to be initiated on an L1 and executed on the L2.
 ---

-# prepareDepositTransaction
+# buildDepositTransaction

-Prepares parameters for a [deposit transaction](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md) to be initiated on an L1 and executed on the L2.
+Builds & prepares parameters for a [deposit transaction](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md) to be initiated on an L1 and executed on the L2.

 ## Usage